 - Signs of a pancreas problem (pancreatitis) like very bad stomach pain, very bad back pain, or very bad upset stomach or throwing up.

 - A big weight loss.

-- A very bad skin reaction (Stevens-Johnson syndrome/toxic epidermal necrolysis) may happen.
-It can cause very bad health problems that may not go away, and sometimes death.
-Get medical help right away if your child has signs like red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; or sores in the mouth, throat, nose, or eyes.
+- A severe skin reaction (Stevens-Johnson syndrome/toxic epidermal necrolysis) may happen.
+It can cause severe health problems that may not go away, and sometimes death.
+Get medical help right away if you have signs like red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; or sores in your mouth, throat, nose, or eyes.

 - Upset stomach or throwing up.